sparkflows/sparkflows-docs/docs/user-guide/export-import/import-pipelines.rst

-Importing Pipeline
+Import Pipeline
 ==============

 Fire Insights enables you to import Pipelines as JSON files.
 These JSON files can be export to use in another instance of Fire Insights.

-Below are the steps for importing a Pipeline.
+Below are the steps for import a Pipeline.

-Steps for Importing Pipeline
+Steps for Import Pipeline
 -------

 You can Login to Fire Insights Web server URL and follow below steps: